 Ultrasound-based haptics have been developed based on the precise control of a series of speakers that send out precisely-timed ultrasound pulses.
 The time differences are designed so that the ultrasound waves from the various speakers arrive at the same place simultaneously and create a pressure point that can be felt by human skin (Figure 4).
 The focal point where the ultrasound waves meet can be controlled in real-time and changed from moment to moment based on hand positioning or other factors.

-A tracking camera serves the dual purposes of gesture recognition and provides the exact position of a person’s hand, enabling the focal point to be positioned at a specific spot on the hand.
-By controlling the motion of the focal point it’s possible to create multiple tactile effects.
-Haptic feedback is expected to use AV/VR systems beyond gaming, for example, system controls and interactions for shopping kiosks and vending machines, automotive interiors, building automation, and other areas.
+A tracking camera serves the dual purpose of gesture recognition, providing the exact position of a person’s hand.
+This enables the focal point to be positioned at a specific spot on the hand.
+By controlling the motion of the focal point, it’s possible to create multiple tactile effects.
+Haptic feedback is expected to be used in AV/VR systems beyond gaming, for example, system controls and interactions for shopping kiosks and vending machines, automotive interiors, building automation, and other areas.

 Summary

 Sensors are a key area of technology that enable compelling and immersive AR and VR environments.
-Due to the greater complexity of creating AR environments that stitch together the surrounding reality with virtual elements, AR sensor systems are more complex.
-New sensor modalities are being developed to increase the realism of AR/VR systems, including thermal sensors and thermal and touch haptics.
+Due to the greater complexity of creating AR environments that blend real-world surroundings with virtual elements, AR sensor systems are more complex.
+New sensor modalities are being developed to enhance the realism of AR/VR systems, including thermal sensors and haptics that combine thermal and tactile sensations.

 References